juxt/yada/manuscript/100_security.md

 In either case, we assume that the user has already been authenticated, and we are confident that their credentials are genuine.

-In yada, authorization happens _after_ the resource's properties has been loaded, because it may be necessary to check some aspect of the resource itself as part of the authorization process.
+In yada, authorization happens _after_ the resource's properties have been loaded, because it may be necessary to check some aspect of the resource itself as part of the authorization process.

 By default, yada will use a declarative role-based authorization scheme.